Class MemoryUtil

 public static FloatBuffer memRealloc(@Nullable FloatBuffer ptr, int size)

-FloatBuffer version of memRealloc(java.nio.ByteBuffer, int).
+FloatBuffer version of memRealloc(ByteBuffer, int).

 Parameters: